JZDesign/SelfDrivingRCCar/README.md

 ### Bumps and Bruises

-Aside from the haze of next to zero sleep, masked by caffiene and excitement, that asissted in much `Error Code: ID10T, Message: User Error` there were a few notable obsticles in the implementation of this project.
+Aside from the haze of next to zero sleep, masked by caffeine and excitement, that assisted in much `Error Code: ID10T, Message: User Error` there were a few notable obstacles in the implementation of this project.

 Threading was a consideration when implementing the timed sending of data through the socket that resulted in deep dives into the debugger and stackoverflow.